 1.14 The eight local authorities in Leicester and Leicestershire Housing Market Area (HMA) together with Leicestershire County Council and the Leicester & Leicestershire Local Enterprise Partnership (LLEP) have prepared a Strategic Growth Plan (SGP) that sets out the aspirations for delivering growth in the Leicester and Leicestershire HMA.
-It sets out, in broad terms, the amount and location of future growth (housing, economic, infrastructure) that the Leicester and Leicestershire HMA

-(Housing Market Area) will be expecting to accommodate until 2050.
-The plan and supporting evidence are available at the following website:
+It sets out, in broad terms, the amount and location of future growth (housing, economic, infrastructure) that the Leicester and Leicestershire HMA (Housing Market Area) will be expecting to accommodate until 2050.
+The Plan and supporting evidence is available on the website.
+(Ilstrategicgrowthplan.org.uk)

-Leicester and Leicestershire Strategic Growth Plan (Ilstrategicgrowthplan.org.uk)

-1.15 To ensure that the Leicester and Leicestershire HMA housing and employment need is fulfilled up to 2036 a Statement of Common Ground (SoCG) has been agreed with each local authority within the Leicester and Leicestershire HMA.
+1.15 To ensure that the Leicester and Leicestershire HMA housing and employment need is fulfilled up to 2036 a Statement of Common Ground (SoCG) has been sought with each local authority within the Leicester and Leicestershire HMA.
 This sets out how the Leicester and Leicestershire HMA employment and housing need will be met, including how any need that cannot be accommodated within individual local authorities will be dealt with.